Dtech-Dbug/myFirstTsx/README.md

 - run `Set-ExecutionPolicy -scope currentuser `
 - then you will be set to set a policy : set _unresctricted_ , [it is by default set to restricted which does not let scripts to run]
 - save the changes, by pressing _y_ and you are good to go

+#### miscellaneous

+- run ` Get-ExceutionPolicy --List` to list all the user scopes
+- run `Get-ExceutionPolicy` to see the effective exec policy set